Skip to content

 conda --help

-Log out and back in to ensure it is working correctly.
-By default, the (base) conda environment will be activated.
-DO NOT install packages into the (base) environment, rather create your own.
+Log out and back in to ensure everything works correctly.
+By default, the (base) Conda environment will be activated.
+Do not install packages into the (base) environment—instead, create your own environment.

 Creating Environments

-To create a new environment use the conda create command followed by the name of the environment and any packages you want to include.
-For example:
+To create a new environment, use the conda create command followed by the environment name and any packages you want:

 conda create --name my_env python=3.8